 - For EPA-registered products, look for an EPA registration number on the back panel of the package, usually near the manufacturer’s address: “EPA Reg.
 No.”

 You can report adverse drug experiences and product defects to FDA in one of the following ways:

-- First call the drug company to report an ADE for an FDA-approved animal drug.
-Drug company phone numbers can usually be obtained from product labeling.
-Inform the drug company that you wish to report an ADE, and ask to speak to a technical services veterinarian.
-The technical services veterinarian should ask a series of questions about the event, complete the FDA 1932 form, and forward the report to CVM.
-In addition, the technical services veterinarian may also contact the veterinarian who treated your pet to obtain more information regarding the ADE.
+- For an FDA-approved product, we recommend calling the drug company to report the adverse drug experience or product defect.
+The law requires the drug company responsible for the approved product(s) to submit reports of adverse drug experiences and product defects to FDA.
+The drug company’s phone number can usually be found on the product’s labeling.
+When you call the drug company, tell them that you wish to report an adverse drug experience or product defect and ask to speak to a technical services veterinarian.
+The technical services veterinarian will ask you a series of questions about the event, will complete an adverse drug experience reporting form, and will forward the report to the FDA’s Center for Veterinary Medicine (CVM).
+The technical services veterinarian may also contact the veterinarian who treated your pet to obtain more information about the adverse drug experience.

 Center for Veterinary Medicine

-U.S. Food & Drug Administration
+Food and Drug Administration

 7500 Standish Place

-Rockville, MD 20855-2773
+Rockville, MD 20855-2764

 For questions about reporting or to request a Form FDA 1932a by mail, please call the FDA Center for Veterinary Medicine at: 1-888-FDA-VETS (1-888-332-8387).
 Leave your name, address, phone number, and the brand name of the drug involved.
 Ask to have a 1932a form sent or ask for the phone number of the drug company you should call to report the problem.